Hung Shing Temple, Ap Lei Chau

 Historical & Cultural Relics

-Historical relics survive in the temple, including an iron bell cast in 1773 and Shiwan potteries made in the Qing Dynasty.
+Historical relics survive in the temple, including a bell cast in 1773 and Shiwan potteries made in the Qing Dynasty.

 Hung Shing Festival